janjiralakirankumar/TerraformEssentials/README.md

 ```
 terraform apply -auto-approve
 ```
-See details of the specific resource
+Once applied, verify that the `EC2 Instance` is created in the `Custom VPC` that we created in Task-1.

+Also, to See the `Public IP` of the newly created EC2 Instance use the below command.
 ```
 terraform state show aws_instance.example | grep public_ip
 ```
+To `SSH` into newly launched EC2, run below command.
 ```
 ssh -i mykey -l ubuntu <Your Public IP>
 ```
-exit
+Once verified, `Exit` from Instance.

 ### Task-3: Connecting an EBS with EC2 Instance
 ```
 vi instance.tf
 ```
-Add the given lines, by pressing "INSERT"
-First block will be already present in the file.
-But, replace the entire code and update your `AvailabilityZone,` `YourName` in `Instance` and `EBS Volume`
+Add the given lines, by pressing "INSERT" The first block will be already present in the file.
+But, replace the entire code and update your `AvailabilityZone,` `YourName` in `AWS Instance` and `EBS Volume` both.
 ```
 resource "aws_instance" "example" {
   ami = var.AMIS[var.AWS_REGION]